 Thy riches are to me no bait.

-Thine honors do, nor will I love,
+Thine honours do, nor will I love,

 For my ambition lies above.

-My greatest honor it shall be
+My greatest honour it shall be

 When I am victor over thee,

-And triumph shall with laurel head,
+And Triumph shall, with laurel head,

-When thou my captive shalt be led.
+When thou my Captive shalt be led.